 Aristarchus of Thessalonica

 This apostle was one of the prominent Christian disciples in Jerusalem.
 According to Acts 14:14, he and Paul undertook missionary journeys and defended Gentile converts against the Judaizers.
-Christian tradition tells that Barnabas was identified as the founder of the Cypriot Orthodox Church.
+Christian tradition taught that Barnabas was identified as the founder of the Cypriot Orthodox Church.

 Dionysius the Areopagite

 He was a judge at the court Areopagus in Athens who lived in the first century AD.
 According to the book Acts of the Apostles (Acts 17:34), he was converted to Christianity by the evangelism of the Apostle Paul during the Areopagus sermon.
 According to Dionysius of Corinth, quoted by Eusebius, this Dionysius then became the first Bishop of Athens.

 This person was referred to twice in Colossians and once in the letter to Philemon.
 In the first reference, he was mentioned as a “fellow servant” of Paul in his ministry (Colossians 1:7).

 Erastus was also known as Erastus of Paneas.
 According to the Epistle to the Romans, Erastus was a steward in Corinth who held a high political office.
 A person named Erastus was also mentioned in the 2 Timothy and Acts, and these mentions were usually taken to refer to the same person.
 According to the tradition of the Orthodox Church, Erastus was numbered among the Seventy Disciples.
 He served as a deacon and steward of the Church at Jerusalem and later of Paneas in Palestine.

 He was mentioned in Macedonia as a traveling companion of Paul, along with Aristarchus (Acts 19:29).

 Jason of Thessalonica